ox-it/munki-staging/README.md

 ones.

-As an example of configuration file processing, imagine we have the configutation file in `/etc/munki-staging/munki-staging.cfg` and no other configuration files.
+As an example of configuration file processing, imagine we have the configuration file in `/etc/munki-staging/munki-staging.cfg` and no other configuration files.
 The file `/etc/munki-staging/munki-staging.cfg` contains the line: